TSG are delighted to invite you to our new Arts & Cultural programme,

-‘The Regenerative Turn’ a year long program of nourishing and energising community and cultural events in The Granary, 58, Dominic St, Galway, our new city centre Regenerative, Perma – Cultural Hub.
+‘The Regenerative Turn’ a year long program of nourishing and energising community and cultural events curated by Martina Finn, in The Granary, 58, Dominic St, Galway, our new city centre Eco Arts, Regenerative & Perma – Cultural Hub.

 Our Spring Schedule, entails weekly meet-ups exploring… the role of arts and culture in transitioning to a more regenerative future, exploring thematics of Bioregionalism, One Planet Living, Regenerative & Permaculture Practices for Healing Ourselves & Healing Our Planet….